roel204/FlexCounter/README.md

 # Flex Counter

-**Flex Counter** is an AI-powered application that helps you track your bicep curls using your webcam.
+**Flex Counter** is a web application that helps you track your bicep curls using your webcam.
+It uses Google's MediaPipe Pose landmark detection AI to detect your pose and count your curls.

 ## Installation instructions: